-Subcontracted R&D work is an area that frequently causes confusion for companies wanting to claim R&D tax credits.
+Subcontracted R&D work is an area that frequently causes confusion for companies wanting to claim R&D tax relief.

 Companies that hire external parties to help them carry out R&D project often don’t have clarity on how to include those external costs correctly in their claims.